 The author adds new characters to the story to Shiva’s family and entourage.
 He also introduces Shiva and Sati’s sons Kartik and Ganesh along with Kali, Parshuram and Anandmayi.
 There is an Uma as well, now will we get all the forms of Devi in the third book.

-The cover of the book shows a serpent but the Nagas mentioned in the book are not snakes.
+The cover of the book The Secret of the Nagas shows a serpent but the Nagas mentioned in the book are not snakes.
 They are people born with deformities and hence stay in seclusion from their respective communities.
 In Dandaka forest they live as a community in themselves in their capital city of Panchvati.
 The author keeps Nagas as as mysterious characters who wear masks and keep killing people in the first book.
 They killed Shiva’s friend Brahaspati and in this book Shiva is on a mission to avenge his death.
 And hence he runs in the direction of their kingdom.
 Nearly everyone around Shiv is related to Nagas in someway or the other.
 Including himself through his wife Sati.

 The persistent theme of this book is nothing as it seems, there is always more to what meets the eye.